rblack42/pylitproject/docs/_sources/introduction/02-project-setup.rst.txt

 Most students begin a project by writing code.
 That is definitely not how we start a significant project.
 We have some setup work to do first:

-But forst, we have to get this project started.
+But first, we have to get this project started.

 Step 1: Set up the project
 **************************